Mitchuu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Half the lies they tell about me aren't true .

 7. Winning is only half of it.
 Having fun is the other half

+8. Arrays are not pointers